 Most Basic HDR processing Technique:

 Since you already know the Why and the What of HDR, let’s just get right into it!
 First things first, what you will need.
 I will not get into brands of cameras or tripods those are your personal preference.
-I am not biased to Canon or Nikon, I feel the battle is ridiculous and prefer to stay neutral with my Olympus!
+I am not biased to Canon or Nikon,for the longest time I stayed out of the battle and shot with an Olympus!

 - Camera (with Manual, or Aperture Priority control)